Rocky: Pre-production

+Ali, the outspoken boxer and one of Frazier's main rivals who had fought him three times (the last, the Thrilla in Manila, being the year before the film was released), influenced the character of Apollo Creed.
+At the 49th Academy Awards, Ali, at the time in his second reign as the real-life world heavyweight champion, was a surprise presenter alongside Stallone for Best Supporting Actress.
+Ali told Stallone, "I'm the real Apollo Creed!"
+They had a lighthearted confrontation onstage to show the film did not offend Ali before presenting the award, which Beatrice Straight won while only appearing in Network for five minutes and two seconds – the record for the shortest amount of screentime to win the award.

 Because of the film's comparatively low budget, members of Stallone's family played minor roles.
 His father rings the bell to signal the start and end of a round; his brother Frank plays a street corner singer, and his first wife, Sasha, was stills photographer.
 Other cameos include former Philadelphia and then Los Angeles television sportscaster Stu Nahan playing himself, alongside radio and TV broadcaster Bill Baldwin; and Lloyd Kaufman, founder of the independent film company Troma, appearing as a drunk.
 Diana Lewis, then a news anchor in Los Angeles and later in Detroit, has a minor scene as a TV news reporter.
 Tony Burton appears as Apollo Creed's trainer, Tony "Duke" Evers, a role he would reprise throughout the entire Rocky series, though the character is not named until Rocky II.
 Michael Dorn, who would later gain fame as the Klingon Worf in Star Trek: The Next Generation and Star Trek: Deep Space Nine, made his acting debut, albeit uncredited, as Creed's bodyguard.